AltusConsulting/aaa311-backend/README.md

 # AAA311-Backend

-This backend project is used with the [Smart cities](https://gitlab.priv.als/witcher/Smart_Cities/commits/open-source) application to authenticate and authorize users.
+This backend project is used with the [Smart cities](https://github.com/AltusConsulting/smart-cities) application to authenticate and authorize users.

 ## Getting Started

-To start using this project first you must install [Golang] (https://golang.org/dl/).
+To start using this project first you must install [Golang](https://golang.org/dl/).

 ### Prerequisites